-The Wallowa was the homeland of the Nez Perce and it famous leader, Chief Joseph, who, in 1877, skillfully resisted relocation by the US Army in a thousand mile chase across Oregon, Washington, Idaho, Wyoming and Montana — a feat that earned him the sobriquet “The Red Napoleon” in the popular press of the time.
+The Wallowa mountain range was the homeland of the Nez Perce nation and its famous leader, Chief Joseph, who in 1877, skillfully resisted relocation by the U.S. Army in a thousand-mile chase across Oregon, Washington, Idaho, Wyoming and Montana — a feat that earned him the sobriquet, The Red Napoleon, in the popular press of the time.